Forcing and Interpolation in first-order hybrid Logic with rigid symbols: Basic definitions and results

 \subsection{Reachable and generated models}

-The concept of reachable model appeared in institutional model-theory in \cite{Petria07}, and it plays an important role in this paper as well. \begin{definition}[Reachable models] A Kripke structure $\M$ defined over a signature $\Delta$ is reachable iff the unique homomorphism from the initial Kripke structure $h:T_\Delta\to \M $ is surjective on $S^\ext$, that is, $h\colon W_\Delta\to W$ is surjective and $h_{w,s}: M_\Delta(k)_s\to M(h(k))_s$ is surjective for all nominals $k\in F^\nom$ and all rigid sorts $s\in S^\rigid$. \end{definition} The following result gives an abstract characterization of the notion of reachable model based on substitutions. \begin{proposition}[Reachable models] Let $\Delta$ be a signature.
+The notion of reachable model was introduced in its current form within institutional model theory in \cite{Petria07}, and it also plays a central role in the present paper.
+An earlier appearance of reachable models in institutional model theory, although in a technically different form, can be found in \cite{DBLP:journals/tcs/Tarlecki85}. \begin{definition}[Reachable models] A Kripke structure $\M$ defined over a signature $\Delta$ is reachable iff the unique homomorphism from the initial Kripke structure $h:T_\Delta\to \M $ is surjective on $S^\ext$, that is, $h\colon W_\Delta\to W$ is surjective and $h_{w,s}: M_\Delta(k)_s\to M(h(k))_s$ is surjective for all nominals $k\in F^\nom$ and all rigid sorts $s\in S^\rigid$. \end{definition} The following result gives an abstract characterization of the notion of reachable model based on substitutions. \begin{proposition}[Reachable models] Let $\Delta$ be a signature.
 A $\Delta$-model $\M $ is reachable iff for each $S^\ext$-sorted set of new constants $C$ and any expansion $\M'$ of $\M $ to $\Delta[C]$, there exists a substitution $\theta : C \to \emptyset$ over $\Delta$ such that $\M \red_\theta=\M'$. \end{proposition} The proof of Proposition~\ref{prop:reachable} is conceptually identical with the proof of \cite[Proposition 49]{gai-her}. \begin{lemma} If $\M $ is a reachable model defined over a signature $\Delta$ then $\M \equiv h(T_\Delta) $, where $h:T_\Delta\to \M $ is the unique homomorphism from $T_\Delta$ to $\M$. \end{lemma} The proof of Lemma~\ref{lemma:reach-flex} is straightforward by induction on the structure of sentences.
 The proof relies on the fact that quantification is only allowed over rigid domains, that is, variables used for quantification are of sorts from the extended set of rigid sorts.